instructure/canvas-lms/doc/api/link_selection_tools.md

 URLs returned in this manner will not circumvent the standard LTI URL/domain checking procedure, which is important to remember when returning URLs to add to the course.
-In general, it is best to make the these type of tools as domain-matching tool and only return URLs whose domain matches the tool's specified domain.
+In general, it is best to make these type of tools as domain-matching tools and only return URLs whose domain matches the tool's specified domain.

 When tools are loaded as link selectors, Canvas sends an additional